 Except as permitted under applicable copyright laws, none of this information may be reproduced, adapted, uploaded to a third party, linked to, framed, performed in public, distributed or transmitted in any form by any process without the specific written consent of Vontobel.
 To the maximum extent permitted by law, Vontobel will not be liable in any way for any loss or damage suffered by you through use or access to this information, or Vontobel's failure to provide this information.
 Our liability for negligence, breach of contract or contravention of any law as a result of our failure to provide this information or any part of it, or for any problems with this information, which cannot be lawfully excluded, is limited, at our option and to the maximum extent permitted by law, to resupplying this information or any part of it to you, or to paying for the resupply of this information or any part of it to you.
-Neither this document nor any copy of it may be distributed in any jurisdiction where its distribution may be restricted by law.
-Persons who receive this document should make themselves aware of and adhere to any such restrictions.
+Neither this document nor any copy of it may be distributed in any such reserve this document should make themselves aware of and adhere to any such restrictions.
 In particular, this document must not be distributed or handed over to US persons and must not be distributed in the USA.